The Established Link Between Depression And Social Media

 Social media for adults

-For adults who have difficulty with social media use and no longer have a parent or guardian to tell them to limit their consumption, it can be difficult to extricate themselves from the situation.
-The urge to check your profile several times daily can be as enticing as spending money or drinking with friends.
+For young adults who have difficulty with social media use and no longer have a parent or guardian to tell them to limit their consumption, it can be difficult to extricate themselves from the situation.
+The urge to check their profile several times daily can be as enticing as spending money or drinking with friends.
 For many, compulsive behavior can be seen with social media similarly to other compulsions, like substance use.

 Social media can expose more profound concerns